miykael/wallpaper_clouded_globe/README.md

 # Live Globe Wallpaper

 The script ``clouded_globe.sh`` generates a satellite image from the whole planet (with cloud coverage) from https://worldview.earthdata.nasa.gov.
 This image can than be used as a wallpaper.
-Following picture is an example of such a high resolution image (8000x3000)from the 1st of March, 2016.
+Following picture is an example of such a high resolution image (8000 x 3000 pixels) from the 1st of March, 2016.

 <img src="static/wallpaper_clouded_globe.jpg" width="8000">